CNC machines at a glance

 - The direct travel measuring system – A glass scale measures the position directly on the moving axis.

 - The indirect travel measuring system – The rotation angle of the ball screw is measured this implies the linear axis position.

-A so-called PLCA functions as link between the physical machine and the movement control.
+A so-called PLCA functions as a link between the physical machine and the movement control.
 A program is stored by the manufacturer that guarantees the function, of example, operating modes, safety door, coolant, lubrication and other aggregates.
 It serves as a linker and primarily determines the machine’s capabilities.
-Therefore, it remains unchanged even after delivery of the machine.
+Therefore, it remains unchanged even after the delivery of the machine.

 Which fields make use of CNC machinery?

 - Metalworking industry e.g. for the production of washing machines bicycles machine parts